piyumisakun/fungal-genome-assembly-and-annotation/02_Genome_Assembly/README.md

 ---
 ## Methodology

 The genome assembly workflow consisted of four sequential stages to generate a high-quality fungal genome assembly.
 First, Illumina paired-end sequencing reads were assembled de novo into contigs using SPAdes.
 The resulting contigs were then scaffolded with SSPACE by utilizing paired-end read information to improve assembly continuity.
 Short scaffolds (<1000 bp) were subsequently removed using SeqKit to reduce fragmented and low-confidence sequences.
 Finally, the filtered assembly was polished with Pilon using aligned Illumina reads to correct base substitutions, insertions, deletions, and local assembly errors.
-The final polished assembly was used for downstream genome annotation and comparative genomic analyses.
+Finally the most suitable genome assembly was selected for downstream genome annotation and comparative genomic analyses based on the combined results of the genome assembly quality assessment tools.

 ---